 If you fall into either of these categories, reconsider your sleeping habits and prioritize a good night’s rest above all else.
 Opt to wake up and go to sleep at the same time every day, whether or not you’re getting up for a workout and even if it’s on the weekend.
 Your body will eventually get used to the familiar rhythm, which means you’ll fall asleep and wake up naturally with greater ease.

 It’s not just about getting the right amount of sleep, but the quality of that sleep as well.
 To further complicate our sleeping habits, stimulants like coffee and energy drinks, alarm clocks, and external lights — including those from electronic devices — all interfere with our “circadian rhythm” or natural sleep/wake cycle.

-Our brains are on digital overload, with an incredibly large amount of our time dedicated to staring at a screen— we begin to be desensitized to the fact that it affects more than just our attention span— it creates havoc in our head when we’re trying to fall asleep.
+Our brains are constantly on digital overload, with an incredibly large amount of our time dedicated to staring at a screen.
 Many of us are guilty of answering emails, catching up on TV shows or reading our tablets right before bed.
-Make sure to unplug at least 30 minutes beforehand, you’re brain will be ready for rest much quicker.
+If you’re consistently getting a restless sleep or you have trouble getting to bed each night, try unplugging at least 30 minutes before hitting the hay.

 Taking the time to examine and identify patterns that may be harmful to your sleep cycle is essential to a happy, healthy life.
-Small changes can yield great results— increasing your alertness and general disposition in your waking hours.
-Make whatever was keeping you from getting the proper amount of sleep a bad dream of the past.
-It’s time to give your brain and body the proper starting rest right now.
+Even small changes can make a huge impact when it comes to increasing your alertness and improving your disposition during waking hours.
+Prioritize sleep and don’t let fatigue run your life.